Timeline for 13 days that transformed Trump White House

 WASHINGTON (AP) - A timeline for 13 days in July that transformed President Donald Trump’s White House:

-July 19 - Trump gives an interview to the New York Times saying he regrets hiring Attorney General Jeff Sessions; he attends the first meeting of his electoral fraud council, repeating baseless claims of widespread misconduct.
+July 19 - Trump gives an interview to the New York Times saying he regrets hiring Attorney General Jeff Sessions; he attends the first meeting of his electoral fraud council, repeating baseless claims of widespread vote fraud.

 July 20 - Attends heated national security meeting at the Pentagon on Afghanistan strategy.
 Secretary of State Rex Tillerson reportedly privately calls Trump a “moron” after the session.